recotoolsbenchmarks/BambooAnalysis/doc/userguide.rst

 * the ``-i`` (``--interactive``) switch will only load one file and launch an IPython terminal, where you can have a look at its structure and test expressions
+* the ``--maxFiles`` option can be used to specify a maximum number of files to process for each sample, e.g. ``--maxFiles=1`` to check that the module runs correctly in all cases before submitting to a batch system

 The usual mode of operation is to parse the analysis configuration file, execute some code for every entry in each of the samples, and then perform some